-Tax exempt organizations should regularly review all of their written solicitation materials, including their websites, to consider whether they comply with the state disclosure requirements.
-More information about states that require solicitation disclosures is available on our website.
+Many states have verbatim requirements for specific language to be included in the written disclosure statements.
+Soliciting organizations should regularly review all their written solicitation materials, including their websites, to consider whether they comply with the state disclosure requirements.
+More information about states that require solicitation disclosures and sample disclosure statements for nationally-registered organizations are available on our website.